-1. The College District facility requested is unavailable, inade- quate, or inappropriate to accommodate the proposed use at the time requested; 2.
-The applicant is under a disciplinary penalty or sanction pro- hibiting the use of the facility; 3.
-The proposed use includes nonpermissible solicitation [see FI]; 4.
-The proposed use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts; 5.
-The applicant owes a monetary debt to the College District and the debt is considered delinquent; 6.
-The proposed activity would disrupt or disturb the regular aca- demic program; 7.
-The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or 8.
-The proposed activity would constitute an unauthorized joint sponsorship with an outside group. can e assistant director of student engagement will provide the appli- it a written statement of the grounds for rejection if a request is nied.
-Identification on (tion dents or registered student organizations distributing materials campus or using College District facilities will provide identifica- when requested to do so by a College District representative College District police officer.
-Violations of Policy Regarding Common Outdoor Areas Col or c acti ual con stud may Col lure to comply with this policy and procedures regarding use of lege District common outdoor areas, College District facilities, distribution of literature will result in appropriate administrative ion, including but not limited to, the suspension of the individ- 's or organization's use of College District facilities and/or the offiscation or discarding of nonconforming materials.
-A student or dent organization who fails to comply with or violates this policy y be disciplined under applicable procedures provided by other lege District policies and rules, including the student handbook, a may referred to the Dean of Students Office for disciplinary ac- n.
+- The College District facility requested is unavailable, inadequate, or inappropriate to accommodate the proposed use at the time requested; - 2.
+The applicant is under a disciplinary penalty or sanction prohibiting the use of the facility; - 3.
+The proposed use includes nonpermissible solicitation [see FI]; - 4.
+The proposed use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts; - 5.
+The applicant owes a monetary debt to the College District and the debt is considered delinquent; - 6.
+The proposed activity would disrupt or disturb the regular academic program; - 7.
+The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or - 8.
+The proposed activity would constitute an unauthorized joint sponsorship with an outside group.

+The assistant director of student engagement will provide the applicant a written statement of the grounds for rejection if a request is denied.

+Students or registered student organizations distributing materials on campus or using College District facilities will provide identification when requested to do so by a College District representative or College District police officer.

+Failure to comply with this policy and procedures regarding use of College District common outdoor areas, College District facilities, or distribution of literature will result in appropriate administrative action, including but not limited to, the suspension of the individual's or organization's use of College District facilities and/or the confiscation or discarding of nonconforming materials.
+A student or student organization who fails to comply with or violates this policy may be disciplined under applicable procedures provided by other College District policies and rules, including the student handbook, and may referred to the Dean of Students Office for disciplinary action.